 If the requesting party cannot persuade you to voluntarily provide the information she wants, she may go through legal channels and subpoena you.
 Subpoenas are court orders that command you to appear at a specified place and time to testify under oath, to provide certain documents or other materials or both.
 If you are served with a subpoena, you should immediately contact a media law attorney or call the Student Press Law Center.
 Whatever you do, do not ignore a subpoena.
 It is a legal order and you must appear as directed either to testify, hand over requested information or to ask the judge to “quash” or reject it.
 If you choose to fight a subpoena and you lose, you will again be faced with the decision of whether to comply with the order.
 Reporters who do not comply at this point can face fines, jail time and contempt of court charges.
 Some journalists, including students, have accepted these punishments rather than violate their ethical principals.

 Student journalists, like their commercial counterparts, are subject to the laws of state and federal courts.
 While their job responsibilities might mirror those of reporters for commercial news organizations, they sometimes do not receive the same protections afforded them.
 Consequently, student journalists should be careful when offering promises of confidentiality to their sources.
-While most states have not had the opportunity to consider whether their reporter's privilege law is applicable to student journalists, those that have considered it generally extend this privilege to the student media.
+While most states have not had the opportunity to consider whether their reporter’s privilege law is applicable to student journalists, those that have considered it generally extend this privilege to the student media.
 Considering this, our state-by-state guide is the best analysis the Student Press Law Center can give you of how the courts in your state might rule if a student journalist is subpoenaed.
 You can find it on our Web site at: www.splc.org/reportersprivilege

 Promises of confidentiality should not be handed out lightly.
 If your newsroom permits the use of confidential sources there should be a policy in place to guide students faced with the decision of whether to offer this protection to a source.
 A clear policy can avoid problems.
 In most cases, such a promise should not be made without the approval of an editor.